hekike/liquid-pid/README.md

 ## Test
 Tests are included.

-// Examples, Docs, Browser simulations are coming soon (2013 nov)
+// Examples, Docs, Browser simulations are coming soon (end of 2013)
 ------